hellafolk/hellafolk.github.io/earthlab_projects.md

 ### [Glacier Greening](greening_glaciers.md)

-A look ar vegetation in southeast Alaska
+A look at vegetation in southeast Alaska